Last Updated on December 23, 2025

 The Peak Of Christmas at Grouse Mountain takes you right into a winter wonderland, for a full day of Christmas activities.
 Watch holiday movies, be mesmerized by twinkling lights, visit Santa, go on a sleigh ride, witness real reindeer, skate on their mountain-top pond, go snowshoeing and enjoy breathtaking views of Vancouver below.
 All with snow-covered trees and the extra magic the Christmas season brings.

-This is a bit of a more expensive activity, but well worth the $109 per family for a family of four (two adults and two children.
-Tots (ages 4 & under) are free but require a ticket.
+This is a bit of a more expensive activity, with pricing increasing the closer you get to Christmas, but well worth the money for a family of four (two adults and two children).
+Tots (ages 4 & under) are free, but still require a ticket.

 A Mountain Admission Ticket includes round-trip travel via the Skyride and access to open mountaintop attractions.
 A Mountain Admission Ticket does not include access to skiing and snowboarding.